-Disclosure at time of investment;
+Disclosure at time of investment; Dissipation at time of investment,

 - Decision to terminate;

 - Decision to merge;

 - During the termination process; and

 - Specific types of investment funds.

 A consolidated list of consultation questions is presented in Appendix 1 to the Consultation.